RizkiAlhamid/RizkiAlhamid/README.md

 ### Hi there, I am Rizki 👋

-- I am a 3rd year Computer Science student at San Jose State University
+- I am a 4th year Computer Science student at San Jose State University, will be graduating in May 2024
-- Currently looking for Software Engineer Internship experience for Summer 2024

 <!--